Akinava/pip-boy/README.md

 No computer required to make a replica the MicroPC.

 Micro personal computer created in game console form factor.
-To reproduce this MicroPC requared only requared details and another allready working MicroPC.
+To reproduce this MicroPC required only required details and another already working MicroPC.
 Programming a new MicroCP can be done by the working MicroPC.
-It means no PC requared.
+It means no PC required.

 ## description of software in sd directory: ##